-Roasted Cauliflower Corn Chowder with Pepper Jack Cheese is the creamy, hearty soup with just the right amount of zing you need if you’re as deep into soup season as I am!
+This Roasted Cauliflower Soup is creamy and hearty with just the right balance of sweet from pops of corn and heat from jalapeno - this recipe is a must-try if you’re as deep into soup season as I am!

 Soup season is well underway, at least for us Midwesterners who seek refuge from the frigid temperatures outside in a bowl of steamy hot deliciousness.
 A realization of sorts occurred to me the other day - soup season has LAYERS.
 When Fall hits, I’m all about lighter soups, like tomato basil, chicken noodle, minestrone.
 But not now.
 I’ve left that light soup layer behind.

 Those lighter soups just aren’t cutting it.
 Because January has me DEEP into soup season and only the creamiest, heartiest soups will do.
 Chunky chili, comforting chicken wild rice soup, and all of the chowders please and thank you.
-Specifically, this Roasted Cauliflower Corn Chowder with Pepper Jack Cheese I’m going to tell you all about.
+Specifically, this Roasted Cauliflower Corn Chowder I’m going to tell you all about.

 Creamy?
 Check.